Skip to content

 Episodes Created

-1 episode per document: - Entity ID: {project}_overview - Entity Type: project-overview - Group ID: {project}__project_overview - Content: Full project overview with all sections
+1-2 episodes per document: - Main episode: - Entity ID: {project}_overview - Entity Type: project - Group ID: {project}__project_overview - Content: Full project overview with all sections - Architecture episode (if architecture section > 500 chars): - Entity Type: architecture - Group ID: {project}__project_architecture

 Extracted Metadata